swat-model/QSWATPlus/README.md

-# QSWATPlus3
+# QSWATPlus

-QGIS 3 plugin for creating inputs for SWAT+.
+QGIS plugin for creating inputs for SWAT+.

 ## Build
 The repository holds an Eclipse project.
 It was created on Windows but runs in Eclipse on Windows and Linux (Ubuntu at least).

-There is a Makefile that should provide enough information to build QSWATPlus3.
+There is a Makefile that should provide enough information to build QSWATPlus.
 It runs on Windows and Linux (Ubuntu at least).

-There are projects QSWATPlus3\_64 and QSWATPlus3\_32 for Windows 64 and 32 bit respectively, and QSWATPlusLinux3\_64.
-(QSWATPlusLinux3\_32 could be added easily.)
+Note that the only interesting projects in the Makefile are QSWATPlus, QSWATPlusLinux3_64 and QSWATPlusMac3_64.
+QSWATPlus3_32 is 32-bit for use with 32-bit Microsoft Office.
+QSWATPlus3_64 is only for 64-bit Microsoft Office and QGIS before 3.16.14 using Python 3.7.
+QSWATPlus3_9 is 64 bit, only for Windows QGIS using Python 3.9, and QSWATPlus3_12 is only for Windows QGIS using Python 3.12.

 ### Build on Windows
 64-bit QGIS Desktop does not include Python development files (Python.h and other header files, and python27.lib).
 So to compile the Cython files it is necessary to install the _OSGeo4W Network Installer (64 bit)_: